-Amounts due to Civic Committee for expenses incurred are reflected as amounts due to affiliated organizations on the accompanying statements of financial position.
-As of June 30, 2022 and 2021, amounts due to the Civic Committee were \$8,387 and \$525, respectively.
+Amounts due from (to) Civic Committee for expenses incurred are reflected as amounts due to affiliated organizations on the accompanying statements of financial position.
+As of June 30, 2023 and 2022, amounts due from (to) the Civic Committee were \$2,125 and \$(8,387), respectively.

 K1C is allocated rental expense and depreciation from the Foundation based on rental space that it occupies under a lease held by the Foundation.
-Rent and depreciation expenses recorded for space occupied by K1C were \$168,532 and \$171,998 for the years ended June 30, 2022 and 2021, respectively.
+Rent and depreciation expenses recorded for space occupied by K1C were \$223,876 and \$168,532 for the years ended June 30, 2023 and 2022, respectively.
 K1C receives donations from the Foundation, reflected as revenues on the accompanying statements of activities, to pay its allocated rental expense.

-For the years ended June 30, 2022 and 2021, donated services for administrative and program support provided by the Civic Committee were \$217,718 and \$189,211, respectively.
+For the years ended June 30, 2023 and 2022, donated services for administrative and program support provided by the Civic Committee were \$219,374 and \$217,718, respectively.